Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 <img src="/assets/img/Blogs/2_Fall2021_part2/33.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">trying to fit in.</span>*

 Late December, a couple of friends visited us and brought for us a beautiful board game called Mariposas.
 They were aware of out newfound love of butterflies; hence this game based on the migration of the Monarchs.
 It is designed by the great Elizabeth Hargrave, and a pretty good game with a lot of replayability.
 What a perfect game for us to end the season!
-(34)

 <img src="/assets/img/Blogs/2_Fall2021_part2/34.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">getting hooked to Mariposas</span>*

 End of a butterfly season is always a bit sad.
-This was the last monarch we saw, that took off from one of our favorite flowers and went south.
+This was the last monarch we saw, taking off from one of our favorite flowers and heading south.
 Hopefully we will see some of its offspring next year!

 <img src="/assets/img/Blogs/2_Fall2021_part2/35.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">Final good bye from the Monarch</span>*